 EMA 525 Overview

 Adolescent Literacy is designed to explore the development of literacy in adolescents and the role of literature in literacy development.
-It focuses on the unique challenges and range of abilities in literacy development for students in middle and high school classrooms.
-It also focuses on the genres, authors, subjects, literary devices, issues, themes and future trends of young adult literature.
-Learning will focus on how teacher candidates will use their understanding of theory and practices regarding literacy development and reader response, and how to impact pupils’ literacy development, higher-level thinking and learning in their own content area/discipline.
+It focuses on the unique challenges and range of abilities in literacy development for students in middle and high school classrooms, including students with learning differences and English language learners.
+This course also focuses on the genres, authors, subjects, literary devices, issues, themes and future trends of young adult literature.
+Learning will focus on how teacher candidates will use their understanding of theory and practices regarding literacy development and reader response, and how to impact pupils’ literacy development, higher-level thinking, and learning in their own content area/discipline.
 Prerequisite: Admission to teacher education program.

 - 4.00 Credits